nilskohl/terraneo/doc/src/documentation/index.md

 - [ ] unify/cleanup boundary handling in operators
 - [ ] unify/cleanup operator interfaces and documentation
 - [x] concept for GCA-capable operators
+- [ ] GCA: add matrix class that can be used to assemble GCA operators that are independent of the type of the operator (i.e., a sparse matrix like class (storing local matrices or stencils)).
+I find the construction of the coarse grid operators a little unintuitive and error-prone (why would I need to allocate the coarse grid viscosity functions if I actually only need the fine grid viscosity functions?).

 ## Small features / improvements (not necessarily / maybe required)